May 07, 2023

 1. Reload the Page

-If you see the “Your connection is not private” warning message on your browser, the first and most straightforward thing you can try is to reload the page.
+If you see the “Your connection is not private” warning message, you should first try to reload the page.

 While this might seem too obvious, it does work most of the time.
 Chances are, the SSL certificate is being reissued, or your browser failed to establish a secure connection to the web server.

 2. Don’t Use Public WiFi

 Using a public network like a café or an airport WiFi is the most common reason users encounter this error.

 These days, HTTPS is a must for any website, especially if it collects private information.
 Unfortunately, public networks usually run on HTTP instead of HTTPS.

 If you perform transactions on a public network, the information you input won’t be encrypted like on HTTPS.
-It will be transferred in plain text, and anyone using the same WiFi network will be able to steal your personal data if they know what they’re doing.
+It will be transferred in plain text, and anyone using the same WiFi network can try and steal your personal data.
 That is why your browser will automatically show the message “Your connection is not private” to warn you.

 Instead of using public WiFi, try loading the website while connected to a private network like your home WiFi or mobile data.